A Study in Emerald: Overview

 Conan Doyle's Sherlock Holmes is extremely selective about which fields of science he studies, with deep – indeed peerless – insight into matters such as chemistry, botanical poisons, and the soil types encountered in various parts of London, but a studied ignorance about matters less relevant to crime-solving such as basic astronomy.
 The Holmes of this story, however, has chosen to pursue researches in advanced theoretical physics.
-The detective reveals to the narrator that his correspondence with "Rache" involved the latter's "wild theories" concerning "the relationship between mass, energy and the hypothetical speed of light", which he calls "nonsense, of course…but inspired and dangerous nonsense nonetheless".
+The detective reveals to the narrator that his correspondence with "Rache" involved the latter's "wild theories" concerning "the relationship between mass, energy and the hypothetical speed of light", which he calls "nonsense, of course...but inspired and dangerous nonsense nonetheless".

 While not explicitly stated at the conclusion of the story, based on the date that accompanies the "signature", the recent events in Russia most likely refer to the assassination of Tsar Alexander II in 1881, i.e. an assassination of a Great Old One of extreme importance.

-Spin-off media
+Adaptations

 British game designer Martin Wallace created a boardgame based on "A Study in Emerald", that was released in October 2013.
 A second edition with new art and streamlined rules was released in 2015.

 In June 2018, Dark Horse Comics published a graphic novel adaptation of the short story by Rafael Scavone, Rafael Albuquerque and Dave Stewart.

 Awards

-"A Study in Emerald" won the 2004 Hugo Award for Best Short Story, and the 2005 Locus Award for Best Novelette.
+"A Study in Emerald" won the 2004 Hugo Award for Best Short Story, and the 2004 Locus Award for Best Novelette.
 It was nominated for the 2006 Seiun Award for Translated Short Form.